Wisconsin Wage Payment Laws

 - direct deposit.

 An employer can require employees to receive wages by direct deposit.
 However, there cannot be any cost to the employee to participate in the program.
-WI Dept. of Workforce Dev.
-FAQ
+WI Dept. of Workforce Dev.: Direct Deposit of Wages

 Payment upon Separation from Employment